 2. Dubai was mostly a desert 20-25 years ago

 If you see how far the city has gone, you cannot help admiring the vision of the Dubai rulers.
 It started with Sheikh Rashid who was concerned about the future of Dubai when the oil runs out.
-Sheikh Mohammed is the man who turned Dubai into a global city it is today.
+Sheikh Mohammed is the man who turned Dubai into the global city it is today.

 3. Dubai has the world’s tallest building